 1 Mississauga New Credit's First Nation territory.
 2 So, you mentioned earlier this morning that 3 First Nation were prone to intergenerational racism, and I 4 think this is an important subject matter that is highly 5 relevant to the work of this Inquiry.
 Now, as I understand 6 it, with respect to children that are being born, Dr. 7 Lavallee, is that when the fetal is being developed inside 8 a woman, they're subject to hormonal basically hormones 9 dictate when certain switches turn off and turn on to 10 regulate the normal development of fetuses; is that 11 correct?
 12 DR. BARRY LAVALLEE: Yes.
-13 MR. STUART WUTTKE: And, I also understand 13 MR. STUART WUTTKE: And, I also understand that certain medical and psychological studies are now 14 that certain medical and psychological studies are now L4 L5 that certain medical and psychological studies are now correlating a connection between stress in a woman and how 14 15 16 that certain medical and psychological studies are now correlating a connection between stress in a woman and how certain hormones that relate to stress can impact fetal 14 15 16 17 that certain medical and psychological studies are now correlating a connection between stress in a woman and how certain hormones that relate to stress can impact fetal development; are you aware of that?
-14 15 16 17 that certain medical and psychological studies are now correlating a connection between stress in a woman and how certain hormones that relate to stress can impact fetal development; are you aware of that?
-DR. BARRY LAVALLEE: Very basically.
-I 14 15 16 17 18 that certain medical and psychological studies are now correlating a connection between stress in a woman and how certain hormones that relate to stress can impact fetal development; are you aware of that?
-DR. BARRY LAVALLEE: Very basically.
-I don't I can't articulate those references.
-14 15 16 17 18 19 that certain medical and psychological studies are now correlating a connection between stress in a woman and how certain hormones that relate to stress can impact fetal development; are you aware of that?
-DR. BARRY LAVALLEE: Very basically.
-I don't I can't articulate those references.
-MR. STUART WUTTKE: Okay.
-So, as far as I 14 15 16 17 18 19 20 that certain medical and psychological studies are now correlating a connection between stress in a woman and how certain hormones that relate to stress can impact fetal development; are you aware of that?
-DR. BARRY LAVALLEE: Very basically.
-I don't I can't articulate those references.
-MR. STUART WUTTKE: Okay.
-So, as far as I understand, I'll put this question to you if you can answer herself to deal with the abusive situation she's in.
+13 MR. STUART WUTTKE: And, I also understand 14 that certain medical and psychological studies are now 15 correlating a connection between stress in a woman and how 16 certain hormones that relate to stress can impact fetal 17 development; are you aware of that?
+18 DR. BARRY LAVALLEE: Very basically.
+I 19 don't I can't articulate those references.
+20 MR. STUART WUTTKE: Okay.
+So, as far as I 21 understand, I'll put this question to you if you can answer 22 it, hopefully you can, essentially from what I understand 23 from the science is that if a woman is living in a very 24 abusive situation, she is subject to various stressors 25 herself to deal with the abusive situation she's in.
 It's